klauspost/rawspeed/README.md

 Note that all positions are uncropped image positions.
 Also note that if you keep the interpolation enabled you can still retrieve the `mBadPixelMap`, but the `mBadPixelPositions` will be cleared.

 ### Updating camera support
-If you implement an autoupdate feature, you simply update `cameras.xml` and delete and re-create the `CameraMetaData` object.
+If you implement an autoupdate feature, you simply update `cameras.xml` and delete and recreate the `CameraMetaData` object.

 There might of course be some specific cameras that require code changes to work properly.
 However, there is a versioning check in place, whereby cameras requiring a specific code version to decode properly will be marked as such.